rdpate/pyr/readme.md

 ## Interactive

-Run without args or with "-" for an interactive interpreter.
+Pyr provides a simple interactive interpreter nearly identical to Python's native console.
 Pyr's options to control Python options and sys.path are still usable.
-Without args, the site module is imported, to be nearly identical to Python's native console.
-(With "-", the default -S is used.)

-TODO: use PYTHONSTARTUP

-TODO: avoid the current directory, as an empty string, being appended to sys.path by code.interact
+Differences from the native console include no site module (by default, use -s), unconditionally ignoring $PYTHONSTARTUP (regardless of options, due to code module), and the current directory, as an empty string, being appended to sys.path (rather than prepended, also due to code module).

 ### Project Console